cstevenson7/LawProject_sat/README.md

-Nate - Github Grand Master - creating original remote and merging pull requests.
-Created the register route along with register.html file
+Nate - Hosted original repository (initially).
+Created base python files, and skeleton for HTML files with input form the group.
+Created the route, model and html page for rgistration

-Nibras -
+Nibras - Created the routes, models, and html page for updating and deleting case notes

-Asia -
+Asia - Created the route, model, and HTML page for the login page

-Cindy -
+Cindy - Hosted the new master repo after technical issues with the original.
+Formatted CSS for all new routes created for the project.
+Created the routes for note retrieval and logout